juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

     - select <b>```4 <cr>```</b> Tag TIFF and JPEG files

-    - this should work exactly like the TIFF processing except you select JPEG on the opening menu
+    - Note:  this should work exactly like the TIFF processing except you select JPEG on the opening menu

  8. Post-processing spot checks